Juicy little cocktail meatballs are the best appetizer! Coated in a wonderfully flavorful sauce, they are simply irresistible.

 How to serve cocktail meatballs

-You can keep leftovers of these cocktail meatballs in the fridge, in a sealed container, for up to 4 days.
-Reheat them in the microwave on 50% power.
+Keep leftovers of these cocktail meatballs in the fridge, in an airtight container, for up to 4 days.
+Reheat them in the microwave, covered, on 50% power.
+You can also freeze them.

 - Olive oil spray